96boards/website/_posts/2020-02-14-diy-drones-digital.md

     - Repeat for all ESCs one at a time.
     - At this point you can start flying the drone.

-So As you just read, even though the ESC itself is a 32bit Micro, the way it functions and the limitations it possess are all affected by the fact that every thing is controlled over a single PWM signal.
+So, as you just read, even though the ESC itself is a 32bit Micro, the way it functions and the limitations it possesses are all affected by the fact that everything is controlled over a single PWM signal.

 ***
 ***